EECi/home/docs/projects/stoch/statespace.md

 **Challenge: generalisability and interpretability**

-Machine learning-based methods have grown significaly popular across predictive-modeling communities mainly because they show promise in approximating complex relationhips underlying data, with no understanding of the observed phenomenon.
+Machine learning-based methods have grown significantly popular across predictive-modeling communities mainly because they show promise in approximating complex relationships underlying data, with no understanding of the observed phenomenon required.
 However, it is an established caveat that ML-based models suffer a) from generalisability beyond the bounds of the dataset and b) from physical interpretability due to their black box nature.
 As a result, the combination of such factors often impedes on the implementability of ML-based prediction models for practical real-world engineering applications such as energy forecasting in model predictive control, what-if energy analysis and building design optimisation.

 **Hypothesis: recovering governing global dynamics**